 College Stress Statistics

-In one survey of American college and university students, 45.1 percent of respondents claimed to have experienced "more than average" levels of stress.
+In the ACHA survey, 45.1 percent of respondents claimed to have experienced "more than average" levels of stress.
 Another 12.5 percent said they'd been under "tremendous" stress.
-And almost 32 percent said that stress was affecting their academic performance.6
+And almost 32 percent said that stress was affecting their academic performance.

 The same survey also noted high numbers of students had experienced the following emotions:

 - Felt overwhelmed by all they had to do—86.5 percent

 - Felt exhausted (not from physical activity)—83.4 percent